American School of Barcelona: Faculty

-More than half of the staff members have advanced degrees, however, faculty turnover is very high.
+More than half of the staff members have advanced degrees.

 Program

 The school curriculum is American-based.
 In upper level classes, and until this year, the school offered two curricular options: the Spanish national convalidation Selectividad program (which also granted the Spanish Diploma to students) or the American Diploma one.
-Starting the 07/08 academic year, ASB has also offered the International Baccalaureate (IB Diploma).
+Starting the 2007-08 academic year, ASB has also offered the International Baccalaureate (IB Diploma).
 It is one of the only that offers this diploma in Barcelona in English.
 The language of instruction is English, except for courses offered in Spanish or Catalan.
 Staff specialties range from Counseling to Learning Disabilities and the school offers many special programs and extracurricular activities: dance, drama, PE, newspaper, student council, community service, soccer, and basketball.
-Furthermore, it offers the following examinations: ISA, MAP, PSAT, Selectividad and IB.
+Furthermore, it offers the following examinations: MAP, PSAT, Selectividad and IB.